Driving the Highlands in Iceland

-With the addition of our 4×4 camper van rental, it is now possible to explore the highlands in Iceland.
+With the addition of our 4×4 camper van rental, exploring the Highlands in Iceland is now possible.
 With that option, a whole new side of Iceland is open for exploration of the Icelandic interior.
-A trip not possible in our more established camper vans.
-4×4 is a must for anyone renting a camper here and wanting to to go well off the beaten path, driving F-roads and enjoying the great expanse the highlands have to offer.

 But with the increased freedom comes an increased responsibility too.
 There are many factors to take into consideration to make your trip as safe and comfortable as possible.